fboes/broilerplate/docs/development/sass.md

 }
 ```

-or by extending the supplied classes:
+or by extending the supplied classes, as long as your are in screen media query:

 ```sass
 .selector {